jacobliedke/jacobliedke.github.io/README.md

 You can read some of my research papers from my undergraduate courses below.

-[Here](https://jacobliedke.github.io/Research/whole_country_is_watching.pdf) is the final copy of my undergraduate thesis, titled The Whole Country Is Watching: National Cable News Coverage of the Police Shooting of Jacob Blake and Subsequent Protests in Kenosha, Wisconsin.
-The research explores how cable television news framed the shooting of Jacob Blake, the protests that followed, as well as the shooting by Kyle Rittenhouse a few nights later.
+[Here](https://jacobliedke.github.io/Research/whole_country_is_watching.pdf) is the final copy of my undergraduate thesis, titled "The Whole Country Is Watching: National Cable News Coverage of the Police Shooting of Jacob Blake and Subsequent Protests in Kenosha, Wisconsin."
+The research explores how cable news programs framed the shooting of Jacob Blake, the protests that followed, as well as the shooting by Kyle Rittenhouse a few nights later.

 You can also access my final research paper from my Data Analysis course [here](https://jacobliedke.github.io/Research/data_analysis_research.pdf).
 The survey research sought to investigate how people would respond to priming of a political candidate's inconsistent record.